google/trillian-examples/binary_transparency/firmware/README.md

  - [X] Flash stores "proof bundle" on device for validation at boot time.
  - [X] Build simple monitor to tail the log and dump info from meta-data in realtime.
  - [X] Monitor is extended to validate firmware images hash
+ - [X] Integrated STH Witness support, as an optional feature

 Planned future enhancements:
- - [ ] Integrate STH Witness support.
  - [ ] Add support for emulated and real hardware, e.g. via QEmu.

 Running the Demo